-Neth, a mother of two young children , was jailed for criticizing Angola’s president on TikTok.
+Neth, a mother of two young children , was jailed for criticising Angola’s president on TikTok.
 She was summarily tried, convicted, and sentenced to six months in prison – later increased to two years.
 Sign the petition and call on the authorities for her immediate and unconditional release.

-But on TikTok she is better known as “Neth Nahara”, a fearless and fun social media influencer.
+On TikTok, she is better known as “Neth Nahara”, a fearless and fun social media influencer.

 Growing up amid numerous challenges she became disillusioned with life being so hard.
 She couldn’t understand why a country with so much potential let so many live in poverty.
 Fed up with the lack of schools, employment, and opportunity, she took to social media and with her new persona “Neth Nahara” began encouraging women to seek education and independence, and bravely disclosed that she was living with HIV.